trac-hacks/trac-github/README.md

 Features
 --------

-This Trac plugin performs two functions:
+This Trac plugin performs three functions:

-- update the local git mirror used by Trac after each push to GitHub, and notify the new changesets to Trac;
+1. update the local git mirror used by Trac after each push to GitHub, and notify the new changesets to Trac;
+2. authenticate users with their GitHub account;
-- replace Trac's built-in browser by GitHub's (optional).
+3. replace Trac's built-in browser by GitHub's.

 The notification of new changesets is strictly equivalent to the command described in Trac's setup guide:

     trac-admin TRAC_ENV changeset added ...

+Each feature is implemented in its own component and can be enabled or disabled (almost) independently.

 Requirements
 ------------